pulseoutcovid/pulseoutcovid.github.io/README.md

-# pulseoutcovid.github.io
-Website for the pulseout covid project.
+# Website Hosting for the pulseout covid project.
-Did you mean to visit [pulseoutcovid.com]: pulseoutcovid.com
+Did you mean to visit [pulseoutcovid.com](pulseoutcovid.com)